What is the difference between sociology and social sciences?

-This max. one-hour, graded technical discussion is conducted on two topics that go beyond the topic of the Master's thesis (cf. module manual module So-M7).
+This max. one-hour, graded technical discussion is conducted on two topics that go beyond the topic of the Master's thesis (cf. module manual module So-M7/SD-M7).
 The topics are determined beforehand with the examiner.

 Who can be considered as an examiner for the Master's examination?

-You can have yourself examined by an examiner on two subjects, in which case the observer acts as a recorder.
-Or you can have two examiners examine you on one topic each, then the examiners take turns during the technical discussion.
+You can have yourself examined by one examiner on two subjects, in which case the assessor acts as a recorder.
+Or you can have two examiners examine you on one topic each, then the examiners take turns with examining and recording during the technical discussion.

 What is the Mentoring Program?